 Now the next step is to bring tables, chairs, lamps and other interior features into your solutions.

 If you have several meeting rooms in the company, it is a good idea to divide them up according to the purpose of the different meetings - otherwise your meeting rooms can become a productivity killer.
-If you have the chance to design one of the meeting rooms with a focus on development and creativity, another with a focus on discussions and cooperation and a third with a focus on customer meetings, presentations and negotiations, it is obvious that they should be designed differently, although with the potential to swap the interior features according to the purpose of the individual meetings.
-After all, there is no guarantee that 3 different meetings are held at the same time – in reality in the company, there will often be several customer meetings, presentations, development discussions and much more at the same time.
+If you have the chance to design one of the meeting rooms with a focus on development and creativity, another with a focus on discussions and cooperation and a third with a focus on customer meetings, presentations, and negotiations, it is obvious that they should be designed differently, although with the potential to swap the interior features according to the purpose of the individual meetings.
+After all, there is no guarantee that 3 different meetings are held at the same time – in the company, there will often be several customer meetings, presentations, development discussions and much more at the same time.
 This makes it nice to be able to change the look of the room with limited resources, by taking pictures down from the walls, swap the chairs, remove a table or two – and if the possibilities have been thought of from the beginning, it is easy to make small changes with major effects and stay up to date with current workplace design trends.

-This is how you choose furniture and other features for your meeting rooms
+This is how you choose furniture and other features for your smart meeting rooms

 In a very large meeting room with a rectangular meeting table and soft chairs, e.g. conference chairs with arm rests, one can invite participants to a longer discussion and more serious negotiations.
 In this way, you signal to the participants that they can safely lean back and prepare for a more serious meeting.

-Some may say cheerful colours, others will say calmer colours.
+Some may say cheerful colors, others will say calmer colors.
 Again, the most important is to consider the function of the room vs. the purpose of the meeting in the context.
-A big bang with powerful colours can both generate energy and distract.
-Here one can think of colours and patterns working like sounds – the louder they are, the more wildly the orchestra plays, the greater the risk that the music determines the progress of the discussion.
-One should therefore choose more neutral colour tones, which also give a better background to display artwork.
+A big bang with powerful colors can both generate energy and distract.
+Here one can think of colors and patterns working like sounds – the louder they are, the more wildly the orchestra plays, the greater the risk that the music determines the progress of the discussion.
+One should therefore choose more neutral color tones, which also give a better background to display artwork.
 And artwork can be moved, pictures can be exchanged, sculptures can be removed.
-In this way, one creates a better flow in the meeting room – a flow that helps support precisely the purpose of the meeting.
+In this way, one creates a better flow in the meeting room – a flow that helps precisely support the purpose of the meeting.